 Assist the Area Director in performing the duties of the Area.

-Assume the responsibilities of the Area Director in her absence or inability to serve.
-The Vice Area Director is not allowed to vote at District Board meetings or the District Conference except in the absence or inability of the Area Director to serve.
+Assume the responsibilities of the Area Director in their absence or inability to serve.
+The Vice Area Director is not allowed to vote at District Board meetings or the District Conference, except in the absence or inability of its Area Director to serve.

 Serve on the District Membership Committee.

 Perform other duties as assigned by the Lt.
-Governor and Area Director.
+Governor and its Area Director.

 Treasurer